 Having been constructed on the beach, the lighthouse was susceptible to flooding during violent storms.
-The Annual Report of the Lighthouse Board recorded the effect of one such storm.
+The Annual Report of the Lighthouse Board of 1890 recorded the effect of one such storm.

-Much damage was done to this station by the storm of September 19, 1889, and the danger of its destruction was such that it became necessary to take out the illuminating apparatus [4th order Fresnel lens] and to abandon the light-house during the continuance of the storm [hurricane].
-A new wooden sea-wall on the ocean front … had just been completed and was not apparently hurt, but the old wall connecting with it and extending around the rear of the site, was broken on both its upper and lower sides, most of the filling was washed out and the upper and part of the rear and front foundation walls of the lighthouse and dwelling were undermined.
+Much damage was done to this station by the storm of September , 1889, and the danger of its destruction was such that it became necessary to take out the illuminating apparatus [4th order Fresnel lens] and to abandon the light-house during the continuance of the storm [hurricane].
+A new wooden sea-wall on the ocean front, with a return of 40 feet on each side, had just been completed and was not apparently hurt, but the old wall connecting with it and extending around the rear of the site, was broken on both its upper and lower sides, most of the filling was washed out and the upper and part of the rear and front foundation walls of the light-house and dwelling were undermined.
 The foundation walls were rebuilt and the chimney was underpinned.
 A new wooden sea-wall, extending across the rear of the light-house lot, with a return of 50 feet on each side connecting it with the wall on the front, was built and filled in with sand and a top dressing of gravel.

-The wooden seawall was replaced by a concrete one in 1900.
-However, even it could not withstand battering, storm-driven waves, as it was damaged during a severe storm in 1914.
+The lighthouse’s wooden seawall was replaced by a concrete one in 1907, but even it could not withstand the battering, storm-driven waves, as it was damaged during a severe storm in 1914.
 Fed up with the need for frequent repairs, Superintendent J.T.
-Yates of the Lighthouse Service, wrote the following report to headquarters: “This station is not a very important station and it is not considered that a great deal should be expended in protecting same, until more urgent cases have been cared for elsewhere.”
+Yates of the Lighthouse Service wrote the following report to headquarters: “This station is not a very important station and it is not considered that a great deal should be expended in protecting same, until more urgent cases have been cared for elsewhere.”

-It wouldn’t be the ocean that sealed the fate of the lighthouse, but rather the keeper’s pet.
-On the night of November 21, 1923, Keeper Hardwick's pet knocked over a kerosene lamp that had been left burning in the kitchen.
-When Hardwick realized the lighthouse was on fire, smoke in the hallway forced him to escape through his bedroom window.
-Unable to douse the flames with a fire extinguisher or the garden hose, Hardwick ran to the nearby Coast Guard station for help.
+It wouldn’t be the ocean that sealed the fate of the lighthouse, but rather a keeper’s pet.
+On the night of November 21, 1923, the keeper’s pet knocked over a kerosene lamp that had been left burning in the kitchen.
+When the keeper realized the lighthouse was on fire, smoke in the hallway forced him to escape through his bedroom window.
+Unable to douse the flames with a fire extinguisher or the garden hose, the keeper ran to the nearby Coast Guard station for help.